rails/rails/guides/source/api_documentation_guidelines.md

 The proper names of Rails components have a space in between the words, like "Active Support". `ActiveRecord` is a Ruby module, whereas Active Record is an ORM.
 All Rails documentation should consistently refer to Rails components by their proper names.

+When referencing a "Rails application", as opposed to an "engine" or "plugin", always use "application".
+Rails apps are not "services", unless specifically discussing about service-oriented architecture.

 Spell names correctly: Arel, minitest, RSpec, HTML, MySQL, JavaScript, ERB, Hotwire.
 When in doubt, please have a look at some authoritative source like their official documentation.

 Use the article "an" for "SQL", as in "an SQL statement".
 Also "an SQLite database".